PriyankaSri12/PriyankaSri12/README.md

-- 👋 Hi, I’m @PriyankaSri12
+- 👋 Hi, I’m priyanka.
-- 👀 I’m interested in coding
+- 👀 I’m self motivated person.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me
+- 📫 srivastavapriyanka358@gmail.com

 <!---
 PriyankaSri12/PriyankaSri12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.